-Questions and Answers on Florida Divorce Law
+Questions And Answers On Florida Divorce Law

 The children should not be used as instruments of vengeance or placed in the middle, either during or after the divorce.
-Parental conflict over and around the children can be exceptionally damaging to your children and to your post-divorce parenting relationship.
+Parental conflict over and around the children can be exceptionally damaging to your children and to your post-divorce co-parenting relationship.

 During the marriage, the income of both spouses is frequently used to support the family home and lifestyle if that has been the case historically.
 When divorce commences, you and your spouse typically separate and two households must be maintained on the same income.
 It is crucial that you speak to your attorney early after this occurs to make sure you are not paying too much or receiving too little based on your circumstances since the early months after separation can set a precedent for the rest of the case and thereafter.

 Under Florida divorce law, the court may order either or both parents to pay an amount necessary for the support of the minor children of the marriage.
 Florida has established child support guidelines to calculate child support.
 The guidelines are determined by the income of the parents, and other factors.
 Other elements of child support include: